cmcginty/PyWeather/README.md

 1. [Create PWS Weather profile](https://www.pwsweather.com/register).
 2. Go to your [dashboard](https://dashboard.pwsweather.com/) and [create a station](https://dashboard.pwsweather.com/stations/add).
 3. In `[pwsweather]` section of the configuration file use your station id as `site_id`, and password from account you created at step 1 as `password`.

+#### Wind Chill Factor Calculation
+The wind chill factor is calculated based on temperature and wind speed.
+This feature is integrated into the weather report functionality, providing users with additional information about how cold it feels outside.
+The calculation is only defined for temperatures at or below 10°C (50°F) and wind speeds above 4.8 km/h (3 mph).